 2018 Take of Passage Peregrine Falcons for Falconry

 The U.S. Fish and Wildlife Service (USFWS) completed a Final Environmental Assessment for the take of passage (first year birds) Peregrine Falcons (Falco peregrinus) during 2008.
 The USFWS determined that 36 passage birds could be taken east of 100 degrees longitude without having any negative impacts on Peregrine Falcon populations.
 Overall take limits remained at 36 birds since 2009.
 On September 11, 2017 take was increased by the USFWS to 144 individuals, east of 100 degrees longitude.
 Each flyway was allocated 48 individuals.
-This year the USFWS and the Flyway Councils, which have members from each state, developed and approved a plan for take during the winter of 2017.
-The Atlantic, Mississippi, and Central flyways determined the number of birds allocated among each flyway.
-The Atlantic Flyway was awarded 12 passage Peregrine Falcons for the 2017 season.
-During the winter of 2017 the Atlantic Flyway Council allocated the number of falcons to be taken among the Atlantic coastal states.
+This year the USFWS and the Flyway Councils, which have members from each state, developed and approved a plan for take during the winter of 2018.
+During the winter of 2018 the Atlantic Flyway Council allocated the number of falcons to be taken among the Atlantic coastal states.
 This was accomplished by evaluation of two factors.
 These included: (1) the desire of each state to participate; and (2) the geographical distribution of passage falcons along the Atlantic Coast.
-Through this process, Virginia was allotted one passage Peregrine Falcons for the September 20–October 20, 2017 trapping season.
+Through this process, Virginia was allotted five passage Peregrine Falcons for the September 20 – October 20, 2018 trapping season.

 Virginia residents and non-residents who are classified as Master or General class falconers are eligible to apply.
 At the sole discretion of VDGIF, however, falconers with limited experience handling and hunting with falcons may be excluded from authorization to take a Peregrine Falcon.

 - The season for take will be from September 20 – October 20, 2018, but will close when five passage birds have been taken and reported to VDGIF per condition #6 below.

-- A random draw will be conducted of four qualified applicants who will be eligible to take a passage peregrine.
+- A random draw will be conducted of five qualified applicants who will be eligible to take a passage peregrine.
 Only one non-resident applicant will be randomly selected from the pool of applicants.

 - Only one passage Peregrine Falcon may be captured and possessed by a falconer.